SwiftDevJournal/BeginningSwiftBook/Functions.md

 		return value * 3
 	}

-Functions that return a value require a `return` statement that returns the value.
+Functions that return a value have a `return` statement that returns the value.

 Let's call the function.